Briseis: Mythology

-According to her mythology, Briseis was the daughter of Briseus, though her mother was unnamed.
-She had three full brothers who died in the sack of Lyrnessus.
+According to her mythology, Briseis was the daughter of Briseus and an unnamed mother.
+She had three full brothers who died in the sacking of Lyrnessus.
+She was married to an unnamed husband who was killed by Achilles.

-When Achilles led the assault on Lyrnessus during the Trojan War, he captured Briseis and slew her parents and brothers.
-She was subsequently given to Achilles as a war prize to be his concubine.
+In the Iliad, Achilles led the assault on Lyrnessus during the Trojan War, and slew several of the men in her family.
+She was subsequently given to Achilles as a war prize.
 In the Mycenaean Greek society described in the Iliad, captive women like Briseis were slaves and could be traded amongst the warriors.
+John Tzetzes suggests that it was Palamedes who abducted Briseis, and from the Achaeans' collected spoils Achilles was given Briseis.

 According to Book 1 of the Iliad, when Agamemnon was compelled by Apollo to give up his own slave, Chryseis, he demanded Briseis as compensation.
-This prompted a quarrel with Achilles that culminated with Briseis' delivery to Agamemnon and Achilles' protracted withdrawal from battle.
+This prompted a quarrel with Achilles that culminated with Briseis' delivery to Agamemnon and Achilles's protracted withdrawal from battle.
 His absence had disastrous consequences for the Greeks.
-Despite Agamemnon's grand offers of treasure and women, he did not return to the fray until the death of Patroclus.
+Despite Agamemnon’s lavish offers of treasure, women, and even the return of Briseis, he did not return to the fray until the death of Patroclus.

-Achilles was angry at Agamemnon, and seethed with rage in his tent that Agamemnon dared to insult him by stripping him of the prize that had been awarded to him.
-When Achilles returned to the fighting to avenge Patroclus' death and Agamemnon returned Briseis to him, Agamemnon swore to Achilles that he had never slept with Briseis.
+Achilles was enraged with Agamemnon and seethed in his tent, furious that Agamemnon had dared to insult his honor and standing among the Greeks by stripping him of a prize that was awarded to him.
+When Achilles finally returned to battle to avenge Patroclus, Odysseus persuaded him to accept Briseis back from Agamemnon, despite his insistence that he no longer cared for her.
+Agamemnon swore that he never had sex with Briseis.